BrianBock/ENPM661-Project3-Phase-4/README.md

 ## Pre-Computed Solves
-When the program finishes solving the path, it saves all of the relevant solution information to a file in the `Solve Files` directory.
+When the program finishes solving the path, it saves all of the relevant solution information to a file in the `Solve Files` directory (which is why you must have write privileges to the directory you save this repo to).
 The file name for each solution file details that run's parameters.
 For example:

 `path_file-s(1100, 1000, 90)-g(9000, 9000)-8,1-t1.npz`